Songs for a Nervous Planet

-Songs for a Nervous Planet is a live album (Note: Although Songs for a Nervous Planet is classified as a live album, it includes four (five on some special versions) new studio tracks, those being "Astronaut", "Emily Said", "Say Goodbye to Mum and Dad", "The Girl That I Call Home", and sometimes a fifth track.
+Songs for a Nervous Planet is a live album (Note: Although Songs for a Nervous Planet is classified as a live album, it includes four (five on some special versions) new studio tracks, those being "Astronaut", "Emily Said", "Say Goodbye to Mum and Dad", "The Girl That I Call Home", and the bonus track, "Landlocked" on certain editions.
 (See earlier text in parentheses.)) by the English rock/pop band Tears for Fears.
-Released in October 2024, the album is a live recording of the band's concert at the FirstBank Amphitheater in Franklin, Tennessee on 11 July 2023, one of the dates on their Tipping Point World Tour.

-In addition to the 18 live tracks, the album also includes four new studio tracks (five on the deluxe edition).
+Released in October 2024, the album features live recording of the band's concert at the FirstBank Amphitheater in Franklin, Tennessee on 11 July 2023, one of the dates on their Tipping Point World Tour.
+In addition to the 18 live tracks, the album includes four new studio tracks (five on the deluxe edition).

 Songs for a Nervous Planet peaked at number 6 on the UK Albums Chart, becoming the band's seventh UK top 10 album.

 Artwork

-The album's artwork partially used AI, created by Vitalie Burcovschi, for which the band received criticism.
+The album cover was generated using artificial intelligence (AI), for which the band received criticism.
 The band defended the use of AI, explaining:

+The Songs for a Nervous Planet album artwork is a mixed media digital collage, with AI being just one of the many tools used in the creative process.
+We wanted vibrant artwork that evoked a sense of sci-fi, futuristic themes, and an escape from what is known.
+The sunflowers are a joyful nod to classic Tears For Fears imagery, while the juxtaposition of the astronaut is a link to our upcoming song, Astronaut, and a sense of alienation and not belonging.
+We have been fans of Surrealistly's work for a long time and knew he would be the perfect artist to bring our vision to life.